beaton/Video-Streaming-App/README.md

 Welcome to my playground.
 This is simply an opportunity to play with **Flutter** in an effort to learn - suggestions welcome.

-FYI there is interest in supporting 10ft devices, starting with Roku: https://github.com/flutter/flutter/issues/37159 but as of yet, nothing available.

 ## Getting Started

 A few resources to get you started: